zephyrproject-rtos/zephyr/boards/arm/mimxrt1064_evk/doc/index.rst

 Serial Port
 ===========

-The MIMXRT1064 SoC has eight UARTs.
-One is configured for the console and the remaining are not used.
+The MIMXRT1064 SoC has eight UARTs. ``LPUART1`` is configured for the console and the remaining are not used.

 Programming and Debugging
 *************************